syler11/MS2-Matching-Game/readme.md

 #### Site owner
 1. As a site owner, I want to receive feedback from the users easily.

+### Scope

+The project scope was outlined as followed:
+* Easily understood navigation whent he user arrives to the main page.
+* How-to section explains the rules of the game.
+* Level selector so the user can launch the game.
+* How-to section disappers and game board loading after game level selected.
+* Timer starting when the game is selected.
+* Steps count as user turning the cards.
+* Score count as user matching he cars.
+* Reload button to to reset the game.
+* Need help? button if the user needs help.
+* Feedback once the game is completed.
+* Contact page to leave feedback to the website owner.
+* 404 page with return home button if the user tries to navigate to page which doesn't exist.

+Future improvements:
+* Website to memorize user previous score and times and provide with personal best time.
+* Website to challenger users against each other time as per their age.
+* Audio animation when cards a clicked and matched and game completed.

 ## **3. Features**
 ## **4. Technologies used:**